Language

 As president of KBD, Curtis aims to simplify insurance for his clients.
 He’s helped lead KBD to become one of Canada’s fastest 400 growing companies according to the Globe & Mail.

-So how much does car insurance cost in Montreal nowadays?
+So how much does car insurance cost in Quebec & Montreal nowadays?

 Let’s start with some good news: Quebec has the lowest average premiums in Canada.